 Note that the above state machine is different from the base BFD specification[RFC5880].
 This is because the INIT state is no longer applicable for the SBFDInitiator.
 Another important difference is the transition of the state machine from the DOWN state to the UP state when a packet with State UP is received by the SBFDInitiator.
 The definitions of the states and the events have the same meaning as in the base BFD specification [RFC5880].

 7.2.2.
-Details of S-BFD Packet Sent by SBFDInitiator
+Transmission of S-BFD Control Packet by SBFDInitiator

-S-BFD packets sent by an SBFDInitiator is to have following contents:
+Contents of S-BFD control packets sent by an SBFDInitiator MUST be set as follows: